dbk3r/wp-yadb/README.md

 Features:

-- Pin Topics to the Top of the List
+- pin/unpin Topics to the Top of the List
 - [TinyMCE-4 Editor]
 - Realtime Full-Text Search